Round-Trip Tutorial 2: String Data → N-gram Graphs → String Graphs → Reconstruction

 println(" N-gram vertices: $(result.num_vertices)")

-println(" Conversion ratio: $(round(length(estimated_strings) / result.num_vertices, digits=3))")
+println(" Conversion ratio: $(round(length(conversion.vertices) / max(1, result.num_vertices), digits=3))")

-if !isempty(estimated_strings)
+if !isempty(conversion.vertices)

-example_count = min(2, length(estimated_strings))
+example_count = min(2, length(conversion.vertices))

-println(" Example strings: $(estimated_strings[1:example_count])")
+println(" Example strings: $(conversion.vertices[1:example_count])")

 end